 Historically, the Company has financed its operations and met its capital requirements primarily through funds generated from operations, the sale of our securities and borrowings from lending institutions.
-As of October 31, 2015, the Company's primary sources of liquidity consisted of cash and cash equivalents of \$144.1 million.
-As of October 31, 2015, the Company had approximately \$26.1 million of cash and cash equivalents held outside of the U.S. Of this amount, approximately \$6.3 million is considered permanently invested due to certain restrictions under local laws, and \$19.8 million is not subject to permanent reinvestment.
-Due to the Company's U.S. net operating loss carryforward there is no U.S. tax payable upon repatriating the undistributed earnings of foreign subsidiaries considered not subject to permanent investment.
-Foreign withholding taxes would range from 0% to 10% on any repatriated funds.
+As of April 30, 2016, the Company's primary sources of liquidity consisted of cash and cash equivalents of \$149.6 million and Trading Securities of \$16.9 million.
+As of April 30, 2016, the Company had approximately \$26.5 million of cash and cash equivalents held outside of the U.S. Of this amount, approximately \$10.8 million is considered permanently invested due to certain restrictions under local laws, and \$15.7 million is not subject to permanent reinvestment.
+Due to the Company's U.S. net operating loss carryforward there is no U.S. tax payable upon repatriating the undistributed earnings of foreign subsidiaries considered not subject to permanent reinvestment.
+Foreign withholding taxes may range from 0% to 10% on any repatriated funds.

 On June 30, 2014, two direct and wholly owned subsidiaries of the Company (the "Borrowers") entered into a revolving credit and security agreement (the "Credit Agreement"), as borrowers and guarantors, with PNC Bank and National Association, as lender and as agent, respectively.
 The Credit Agreement has a five (5) year term which expires on June 30, 2019.
 It includes a maximum credit commitment of \$50.0 million, is available for letters of credit (with a sublimit of \$5.0 million) and has a \$20.0 million uncommitted accordion feature.
 The actual maximum credit available under the Credit Agreement varies from time to time and is determined by calculating the applicable borrowing base, which is based upon applicable percentages of the values of eligible accounts receivable and eligible inventory minus reserves determined by the Agent (including other reserves that the Agent may establish from time to time in its permitted discretion), all as specified in the Credit Agreement.
-As of October 31, 2015 and July 31, 2015, the Company did not have any balance outstanding on the PNC Bank credit facility.
+The Credit Agreement contains certain customary negative covenants, which include limitations on mergers and acquisitions, the sale of assets, liens, guarantees, investments, loans, capital expenditures, dividends, indebtedness, changes in the nature of business, transactions with affiliates, the creation of subsidiaries, changes in fiscal year and accounting practices, changes to governing documents, compliance with certain statutes, and prepayments of certain indebtedness.
+The Credit Agreement also contains certain customary affirmative covenants (including periodic reporting obligations) and events of default, including upon a change of control.
+The Credit Agreement requires compliance with certain financial covenants providing for maintenance of specified liquidity, maintenance of a minimum fixed charge coverage ratio and/or maintenance of a maximum leverage ratio following the occurrence of certain events and/or prior to taking certain actions.
+For greater clarity, if the undrawn availability, as more fully described in the Credit Agreement, is either equal to or less than \$10.0 million, or the aggregate principal balance of the loans plus the undrawn amount of all letters of credit in each case outstanding on any date is equal to or greater than \$30.0 million; then compliance with the minimum fixed charge coverage ratio is required.
+If triggered, the minimum fixed charge coverage ratio to be maintained, as of the end of each fiscal month, for the trailing period of twelve consecutive fiscal months then ended, would be not less than 1.0 to 1.0.
+As of April 30, 2016 and July 31, 2015, the Company did not have any balance outstanding on the PNC Bank credit facility.